 High Summer Color

 It’s not easy to create a garden that can stand up to the direct rays of the high-summer-into-early-autumn sun.
 This is where orange can be your best friend.
-In this garden, the sun is no match for a combo of orange alstromeria, orange croscosmia, and orange helenium (and a few dark leafed orange dahlia, too).
-Consider adding a section of garden that’s devoted to this color–in August, you will be so glad!
+In this garden, the sun is no match for a combo of orange alstroemeria, orange crocosmia, and orange helenium (and a few dark leafed orange dahlias, too).
+Consider adding a section of the garden that’s devoted to this color–in August, you will be so glad!

 Orange and Pink?
 Oh, yeah.

 We’re not sure where the advice to never pair pink and orange comes from (“they clash!”) because this combination not only has dynamic energy, but also a glowing sort of coziness.
 Oranges & Lemons Blanket Flower, Colorita® Eliane® Orange Peruvian Lily, Colorita® Eliane® Peruvian Lily, and Pikes Peak Purple® Penstemon form a field of soft color that has a romantic vibe.